mobxjs/mobx-state-tree/README.md

 ## Actions

 Actions modify models.
-Actions are replayable and are therefor constrained in several ways:
+Actions are replayable and are therefore constrained in several ways:

 * Actions can be invoked directly as method on a model
 * All action arguments must be serializable